 A conservative, truck-inspired exterior contrasts with a more stylish and attractive interior for an above-average aesthetic in the 2018 Chevy Traverse.

 A clean but conservative design inside and out might not excite, but there’s also nothing on the 2018 Traverse that will offend.
 While this is a bigger problem on lesser trims, the top-end High Country stands out as one of the better cabins attached to a modern Chevy.
 This is all good enough to earn 7 out of 10 on our styling scale.
 (Read more about how we rate cars.)

 Chevy’s entire goal with the Traverse’s styling was to give crossover customers a truck-like styling experience.
 That starts with an exterior that borrows heavily from Chevrolet’s full-size, truck-based SUVs.
 The Traverse’s upright stance, squared-off front and rear, and tall sides work alongside a very SUV-like C-pillar—one that’s angled aggressively forward—to present a more rugged character.
 Slim wraparound taillights are the terminator for a strong shoulder line that runs from the equally slim front headlights, which get stylish jeweling as on higher trims as part of Chevy’s so-called D-optic design.
-That face, meanwhile, is like an embiggened Malibu—no bad thing.
+That face, meanwhile, is like an embiggened Malibu—that's OK.